 Where resolution is not possible, I have experience taking numerous breach of contract cases to Court and/or arbitration, and I will pursue your claim (or defence) pugnaciously, yet in a cost-efficient manner.

 Be aware that you only have a limited time to bring your claim before it becomes barred.

 Have Michael Lesage Evaluate Your Case

-If you are currently involved in a business or commercial dispute and need legal help call litigation lawyer Michael Lesage at 1-647-495-8995 today for a free, confidential assessment of your case.
+If you are currently involved in a business or commercial dispute and need legal help call litigation lawyer Michael Lesage at 1-647-495-8995 today for a confidential assessment of your case.

 Alternatively, fill out the Case Form on the left of this page.
 With Hamilton and Toronto law offices we’ll meet you where it’s most convenient and start developing a winning strategy that goes in your favour.